-Throughout the history of Scotland, the Gaelic language has played an important role in the culture and heritage of many areas across the country.
+The Gaelic language plays an important role in many communities thoughout Scotland and in the culture and heritage of many areas across the country.
 This dualchas, or heritage, is also present in the idea of the land.
 Land is at the heart of Scotland's identity, economy and communities.
-The Scottish Land Commission is driving a programme of land reform spanning both urban and rural land, to improve the productivity, diversity and accountability of the way Scotland's land is owned and used.
+The Scotlish Land Commission is driving a programme of land reform spanning both urban and rural land, to improve the productivity, diversity and accountability of the way Scotland's land is owned and used.

-There is a longstanding connection between land reform, land, and people.
-'An Tir, an Canan, 's na Daoine' - which translates as 'the land, the language and the people' - was the motto of the Highland Land League, a 19th century land reform association.
+There is a longstanding connection between land reform, the Gaelic language, and people.
+'An Tìr, an Cànan 's na Daoine' - which translates as 'the land, the language and the people' - was the motto of the Highland Land League, a 19th century land reform association.
 Their choice of this phrase as their motto reflects how the three elements are so closely interlinked.
-This heritage of the connection between language, people and land continues today and the Scottish Land Commission is committed to supporting the Gaelic language through the development of our Gaelic Language Plan.
+This heritage of the connection between language, people and land continues today and the Scottish Land Commission is committed to supporting the Gaelic language through the development and implementation of our Gaelic Language Plan.

-Since it was established in 2017, the Scottish Land Commission has upheld the values of integrity, challenging, innovative and empowering.
+Since it was established in 2017, the Scottish Land Commission has upheld the values of integrity, challenge, innovative and empowerment.
 Our values of integrity 'working for and accountable to the people of Scotland' and challenging 'leading change by challenging ourselves and others' are particularly relevant to the development of our Gaelic Language Plan.
 The Scottish Land Commission's work contributes to the successful delivery of the Scottish Government's aim in ensuring the language has a sustainable future in Scotland.
 By enabling the use of Gaelic in the delivery of our services we are helping to ensure that the language is supported in all areas of Scottish public life.